-Note: When installed in a mobile home, this unit is not designed to be operated with the firing door open.
+Note: This unit is not designed to be operated with the firing door open.
 In addition to the obvious hazard of sparks landing on combustibles, an open fire door will cause the heater to draw air from the living space and possibly cause suffocation.

-2. Room air supply -There is a 102 mm opening in the ash box enclosure.
-The stove will draw its air from the room through this opening and into the firebox intake.
+1. Room air supply - Remove the cover plate from the rear of the pedestal or leg kit ash box enclosure.
+The stove will now draw its air from the room through this opening and into the firebox intake.